tigrouind/AITD-roomviewer/README.md

 This is a room viewer (and 3D model viewer) for the game Alone in The Dark (1992).
 It has been created mostly for speedrunning.

-AITD2 and AITD3 games are also supported.
+AITD2, AITD3 and JITD are also supported.

 ## Instructions
 1. Extract AITD room viewer archive somewhere (eg : on your desktop)